poloab/SintillaNetPrinting/README.md

 To Use it:

-Include this folder in your porject along with ScintillaNet 3.x and reference it:
+Include ScintillaNetPrinting folder in your porject along with ScintillaNet 3.x and reference it:

 ScintillaNetPrinting.Printing printer = new ScintillaNetPrinting.Printing(Scintilla);